Transparency? Check. Results? Stay tuned. Trump TV rocks DC

 “The downside is they turn into events that are wildly off script from generally accepted Republican Party policy, and he rarely follows up on the items that are discussed in the meetings,” Williams said.

-Matt Dallek, an associate professor of political management at George Washington University, said the meetings were “fundamentally deceptive” because Trump frequently espouses views in front of the cameras that “he has not held previously and that he does not stick with.”
+Matt Dallek, an associate professor of political management at George Washington University, said the meetings were“fundamentally deceptive” because Trump frequently espouses views in front of the cameras that“he has not held previously and that he does not stick with.”

 Editing by Kevin Drawbaugh